 When a Flexible Work Schedule Is Appropriate

-If your company employs workers who do not have to sit at the same desk at the same time every day, then you may be able to offer more flexibility with your scheduling.
+If your company employs workers who do not have to sit at the same desk at the same time every day, such as with job sharing, then you may be able to offer more flexibility with your scheduling.
 By providing this benefit to employees, your company gains more loyalty and dedication from your team.

 Alternatively, certain jobs may not be suitable for a flexible work schedule.
 Some duties require people to be available during certain times of the workday, so working off-hours wouldn’t be conducive to company productivity.